evilthreads669966/draw_lines_for_graph/README.md

 # Draw Lines For Graph

-An app that can draw lines for a graph and tell you whether a line is a function.
+A command line app that can draw lines for a graph and tell you whether a line is a function.

 <table>
    <tr>